kasperfg16/fish_species_detection/README.md

         - Two images from different sides of the sea creature

 2.
-    Pytorch is used along with a pre-trained model (VGG16 - <https://pytorch.org/vision/main/models/generated/torchvision.models.vgg16.html>).
-The model pre-trained model containing weights that has been obtained by training it using the IMAGENET1K_V1 dataset.
-The output of the pre-trained model is given to a classifier that is trained on the data set created in this project.
-The final model is thereby a pre-trained model combined with a classifier.
-The input to the model is the .png image taken directly with a GoPro camera.
-The output of the final model is the k-most probable species.

-    More on the model and the general structure of the model and how it is used: <https://www.youtube.com/watch?v=zFA8Cm13Xmk&t=513s>
-    **NOTE: Some hyperparamtres have been changed and also some of the structure of the code.**

-    As of 03/07/2022, The classifier have only been trained on two classes i.e. "cod" and "other"
+    Pytorch is used along with a pre-trained Mask R-CNN model that is fine-tuned to fit our own dataset of fish.
+This implementation is based on the [TORCHVISION OBJECT DETECTION FINETUNING TUTORIAL](https://pytorch.org/tutorials/intermediate/torchvision_tutorial.html#torchvision-object-detection-finetuning-tutorial) tutorial by PyTorch and follows the same dataset structure.
+For this fine-tuned model, COCO ResNet50 from faster-rcnnn is used.

 3.
     A calibration session is done where a checker board is used for calibration <https://github.com/opencv/opencv/blob/4.x/doc/pattern.png>